Improving local streets

 - smartpoles for traffic signals and lights.

-Now we’re working on these features in the shared zone between Ultimo Road and Thomas Lane:
+We've also added these features in the shared zone between Ultimo Road and Thomas Lane:

 - more smartpoles